Calvin-Kuo/calvinkuo/src/data/about.md

 <br/><br/>
 I value curiosity over certainty, ownership over titles, and continuous learning over being right.
 I enjoy asking difficult questions, challenging assumptions respectfully, and creating alignment between engineering, business, and customers.
 The best teams I've worked with weren't defined by perfect execution—they were defined by trust, transparency, and a shared commitment to solving meaningful problems.
 <br/><br/>
-I earned my Master of Engineering in Engineering Management from [Cornell University](https://cornell.edu).
-I earned my Bachelor of Science in Computer Science from [Rutgers University](https://rutgers.edu).
+I earned a Master of Engineering in Engineering Management from [Cornell University](https://cornell.edu) and a Bachelor of Science in Computer Science from [Rutgers University](https://rutgers.edu).
 Outside of work, I'm passionate about investing, financial markets, entrepreneurship, and emerging AI technologies.
 I enjoy understanding how businesses create durable competitive advantages and thinking about the long-term impact AI will have across industries.

-# I Believe...
+# What I Believe
 Great product managers create value — not just roadmaps.
-Leadership is about creating an environment where talented people can do their best work.
 <br/><br/>
 The best ideas don't come from conference rooms; they come from deeply understanding customers, questioning assumptions, and validating decisions with evidence.
 <br/><br/>
-I've found that the most rewarding products are built when engineers, designers, and business leaders feel like they're solving the same problem together.
-My role is often less about having all the answers and more about creating clarity, aligning people around a common vision, and empowering teams to do their best work.
+Leadership isn't about having all the answers.
+It's about creating clarity, aligning people around a shared vision, and building an environment that empowers talented teams to do their best work.
+<br/><br/>
+The best products are built when engineers, designers, and business leaders feel like they're solving the same problem together — not working toward competing goals.
+<br/><br/>
+Technology should make people's lives simpler, not more complicated.
+Few things are more rewarding than watching a customer use a product and realizing something that once took hours now takes minutes because of something my team built.

 # Some History